 Illinois employers have two additional workers’ compensation insurance options.
 The first is self-insurance.
 This means that they pay the costs of workers’ comp claims out of their own pocket or by entering a pool with other employers.
 Business owners who cannot self-insure or get coverage from a private company are placed in an assigned risk plan.

 Illinois Workers’ Compensation Self-insurance Requirements

 Employers who want to self-insure must submit an application to the Illinois Workers’ Compensation Commission (IWCC).
 The applicant must also provide current financial statements and a plan for how they will investigate, administer, and pay claims.
 There is a $500 application fee, plus there is a minimum security deposit of $200,000 required.
 Employers must apply for renewal every year.

 The application process takes at least 60 days, and business owners with employees must have workers’ compensation and keep it in place until they’re approved as a self-insurer.

 Illinois Workers’ Compensation Insurance Assigned Risk Plan

-Business owners who cannot find coverage in the private market can turn to Illinois’ assigned risk plan.
-This is sometimes called a market of last resort.
-The plan is administered by the National Council of Compensation Insurers (NCCI).
+Business owners who cannot find coverage in the private market can turn to Illinois’ assigned risk plan, sometimes called a market of last resort.
+In Illinois, the assigned plan is administered by the NCCI.
 Typically, policies from the NCCI cost about 50 percent more than the ones purchased in the open market.